Tender and juicy pork with a sweet balsamic glaze, this slow cooker pork loin is a dinner favorite. Fix it and forget it!

 - 1 cup water

-- In a medium saucepan, whisk all ingredients together.
-Bring to a boil over medium-high heat, reduce to a simmer (medium-low heat), and simmer until thickened (10-15 minutes).
+- In a small saucepan, whisk together sauce ingredients: 1 cup brown sugar, cornstarch, ½ cup balsamic vinegar, water, soy sauce, and black pepper.
+Bring to a boil over medium-high heat, reduce to a simmer (medium-low heat), and simmer until thickened, 10 to 15 minutes.
 Stir occasionally.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.